Sceptre/sceptre/docs/_source/docs/template_handlers.rst

 http
 ~~~~~~~~~~~~~

 Downloads a template from a url on the web.
-This handler supports templates with .json, .yaml,
-.template, .j2 and .py extensions.
+By default, this handler will attempt to download
+templates with 5 retries and a download timeout of 5 seconds.
+The default retry and timeout
+options can be overridden by setting the `http_template_handler key`_ in the stack group config
+file.

 Syntax: